whoisiyann/Squir/readme.md

 Squir is a web-based system that helps individuals keep their passwords, notes, tasks, and personal information organized in one secure, easy-to-use platform.
 It combines an **encrypted password vault**, **notes**, **task management**, and **folder organization** into a single dashboard, so users no longer need to juggle multiple apps to stay on top of their digital life.

-This project was developed as part of the requirements for **ITE 298 – Information Management** (Section BSIT2-03), under the guidance of **Instructor Joy Chrisky Vinluan Lobendino**.

 ---

 ## 📋 Table of Contents